The Bridge to Total Freedom: Description

-A newcomer to Scientology starts the Bridge at the bottom of the chart and rises through the levels, perhaps reaching the level of Clear, then continuing upward through the OT Levels to higher states of awareness and ability.
+A newcomer to Scientology starts the bridge at the bottom of the chart and rises through the levels, perhaps reaching the level of Clear, then continuing upward through the OT Levels to higher states of awareness and ability.

-The section near the bottom of the chart covers the various routes onto the Bridge which can include a communication course, a life improvement course, introductory auditing, and other basic services.
-The far left margin lists extra training courses that are available but which are not required for going up the Bridge.
-Likewise, the far right margin lists extra auditing processes that a Scientologist can do that are not part of the steps up the Bridge.
+The section near the bottom of the chart covers the various routes onto the bridge which can include a communication course, a life improvement course, introductory auditing, and other basic services.
+The far left margin lists extra training courses that are available but which are not required for going up the bridge.
+Likewise, the far right margin lists extra auditing processes that a Scientologist can do that are not part of the steps up the bridge.

-The terms "The Bridge to Total Freedom" and "Classification, Gradation and Awareness Chart" are synonymous with each other, with the Bridge being used more to express the concept of the steps and the chart name being used more to refer to the diagram on the wall.
+The terms "The Bridge to Total Freedom" and "Classification, Gradation and Awareness Chart" are somewhat synonymous, with the chart name being used more to specifically refer to the diagram, and "the bridge" being used more to express the concepts of the steps represented on the diagram.
+For example, when someone asks "Where are you on the bridge?" they are asking which step have you completed or are in the middle of.
 The word Classification refers to the large left column, "Training".
 Once a student has completed one of these training levels, they become a classed auditor.
 For example, completing the Class II course, a student becomes a Class II auditor.
 The word Gradation refers to the large right column, "Processing".
-In the 1965 version of the Bridge, a much less comprehensive chart than is used today, the beginning Scientologist would move up through the "grades" to Clear.
+In the 1965 version of the bridge, a much less comprehensive chart than is used today, the beginning Scientologist would move up through the "grades" to Clear.
 The word Awareness refers to the center area between the two large columns where there are 52 levels of awareness from Unexistence at the very bottom up to the state of Clear.

 The training and processing sides go hand-in-hand for each level of the chart.
-For example, a student completing the Class III course is qualified to audit someone on Grade III, and two students can train on a level and then co-audit each other.
-Likewise, a Scientologist wanting to participate in Grade III will need an auditor who has trained at least to Class III.
+For example, a student completing the Class III course (left column) is qualified to audit someone on Grade III (right column), and two students can train on a level (left column) and then co-audit each other on that same level (right column).
+Likewise, a Scientologist wanting to participate in Grade III (right column) will need an auditor who has trained at least to Class III (left column).